 The very first department store to ever launch in Paris was Le Bon Marche in 1838.
 Founded by Aristide Boucicaut, and is the only department store located on the Left Bank of the Seine.
 Located in the 7th Arrondissement, Le Bon Marché is classified as a high-end shopping department store in Paris.

 Le Bon Marche offers an additional discount for shopping at their department store.
 When you go into Bon Marché sign up immediately for their rewards card called “La Carte 24 Sèvres.”
 Keep in mind, it requires multiple days of shopping and a little bit of a strategy.
-Read the complete Le Bon Marche shopping guide!
+Read the complete Le Bon Marche shopping guide to discover everything you need to know about this department store!

 Le Bon Marché Address: 24 Rue de Sèvres, 75007 Paris, France